matrixtribe/cs330Daily/PLP Assignment 4 - JavaScript Control Flow.md

 ```
 With _**if**_ statements, the 'condition' inside the parenthesis must evaluate to true for the 'statement' inside the curly braces to be evaluated.
 Below you'll see examples of code syntax with each type _**if**_ statement, notice I separated the curly braces and their statements with new lines for easier reading.
 It is not required but is good style.
+>NOTE: be diligent about using curly braces when else is involved to avoid the 'dangling else' problem.
+Otherwise you could get stuck with a 'nearest match' or 'furthest match' that you did not expect.
 ```
     // just if without else
     if (a) {